Associate Professor

 Current Research

 My ongoing research is focused on issues relating to contemporary American literature, literature and science, environmental literature, and material culture.
-My monograph The Practice of Misuse: Rugged Consumerism in Contemporary American Culture (Stanford University Press, 2014) examines the emergence in late twentieth-century American literature and culture of new figures—“rugged consumers”—who creatively misuse, reuse, and repurpose objects in their environments to suit their idiosyncratic needs and desires.
+My first monograph The Practice of Misuse: Rugged Consumerism in Contemporary American Culture (Stanford University Press, 2014) examines the emergence in late twentieth-century American literature and culture of new figures—“rugged consumers”—who creatively misuse, reuse, and repurpose objects in their environments to suit their idiosyncratic needs and desires.
 In its discussion of rugged consumer representations, the book offers new ways of understanding how economic and environmental anxieties influence cultural artifacts during the contemporary period.
 A related story on how these ideas apply to maker culture is available here.

 In recent years, I have become interested in public outreach projects, including the popular "The Oregon State Guide to English Literary Terms" video series, which I have directed, edited, and managed since 2019.
 You can see a few of my videos below.